WebAssembly/component-model/design/mvp/Concurrency.md

 * allow a parent component to perform [JSPI]-like suspension of the sync calls of its child components, thereby allowing the parent to implement the child's sync import calls in terms of the parent's `async` imports.
+* allow a [donut wrapping] parent component to ask which of a child's export calls a particular child import call is associated with (e.g., for logging purposes).
 * add a `strict-callback` option that adds extra trapping conditions to provide the semantic guarantees needed for engines to statically avoid fiber creation at component-to-component `async` call boundaries